jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 "I asked about Q-learning, not value iteration!"
 I hear you yelling.
 I know, I know.
 However, Q-learning is a lot like value iteration, except Q-learning is meant to solve _reinforcement learning_ problems.

 In RL, the agent doesn't know the function $R(s, a)$ nor $T(s' | s, a)$, much like how in our bandit example we didn't know the probability distributions of payouts of the bandits $p$.
-But the agent can interact with the environment and obsereve the outcomes.
+But the agent can interact with the environment and observe the outcomes.

 To handle this lack of knowledge of $R$ and $T$, Q-learning uses the iterative method for estimating expected values from samples: